 Should You Invest in a Diesel or Electric APU?

-What is the difference between a diesel APU and an all-electric APU.
+What is the difference between a diesel APU and an all-electric APU?
 Well, the major difference is obviously the use of fuel.
 Another major factor to consider though is a diesel engine is always going to handle a tougher power consumption than a battery based system.
-Not to mention with the electric version you are limited to the amount of charge your unit can hold while the diesel version can easily be refueled and have you right back at top performance where the electric APU will require adequate time to recharge from the alternator before you can use it again.
+With the electric version you are limited to the amount of charge your unit can hold.
+A diesel on the other hand can easily be refueled and have you right back at top performance.
+The electric APU will require adequate time to recharge from the alternator before you can use it again.
+It is not nearly as quick as throwing more fuel in the tank.

 Are you interested in finding additional ways to save your company money?
 Give our team of trucking experts a call and they will be glad to help!
 913.393.6100